 Cover Sheet- This portion is completed by the Responsible Lion and is a summary of the application.
 The portion within the box and items below are completed by the EB board director submitting the application.

 Applicant Portion- This portion determines the applicant’s eligibility.
 It also includes Identification and Consent for Use and Disclosure of Personal and Health Information.
 This portion must be completed by the Responsible Lion and include his/her signature as well as the applicant’s signature or the signature of the legal representative.
 The applicant must have pursued all available existing support such as Welfare, SSI, Medicare, Veterans benefits, etc.

 Medical Portion- This portion certifies medical need.
 This portion is completed by the contact person for the surgeon.
 The Responsible Lion works with the applicant and ophthalmologist to complete this Certification of Medical Need.
 The surgeon, surgical facility, and anesthesiologist must be willing to discount or waive their fees.
 Each director has a list of the most common surgeries, the Medicare codes, and the maximum allowable Medicare rate that the board will consider.
 Any surgeries not included in this list will be considered on a case by case basis.

 Sponsoring Lions Club Portion- This portion determines the sponsorship of the applicant by the local Lions club.
 A brief history of the clubs association with the applicant shall be completed.
 Since this is a cooperative effort, some financial assistance is requested from the local Lions club and/or other sources.

 Help in completion of any part of the Eye Surgery application is available from your district Eye Bank director.

-Once the Responsible Lion has completed the application, it should be delivered to your district Eye Bank Director.
+Once the Responsible Lion has completed the application, it should be delivered to the appropriate district Eye Bank Director.

 The application will be presented by your director at the by-monthly RMLEB-ESF committee meeting with the original signed copy of the application being presented to the Chairman of the committee.